ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Desktop applications
 [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop) is the official desktop client for IPFS.
 It comes with its built-in node or can work with your custom version of IPFS, and let you pin files, get a link to share them, activate experiments like npm-on-ipfs, etc.
 [Arbore](https://arbo.re) is a desktop app letting your share files and syncing up your collection with your friends.

-Another alternative is [Orion](https://orion.siderus.io), by Siderius.io.
-You can find it at
+Another alternative is [Orion](https://orion.siderus.io) made by Siderius.io.

 #### Share your files or sell copies of it
 [Enzypt.io] lets you sell files or simply get a link to share.